Euro zone yields rise before US data, Italy risk premium highest since March

 The yield, which rises as the bond's price falls, was on track for its fifth straight weekly gain despite falling for the last two sessions.

-Longer-dated bond yields have surged since the start of September as investors as investors have hurried to unwind bets that central banks will soon be forced to cut interest rates as economies slow.
+Longer-dated bond yields have surged since the start of September as investors have hurried to unwind bets that central banks will soon be forced to cut interest rates as economies slow.

 "If you think about the chatter at the start of the year that it wouldn't be long until we get cuts… those days are over," said Jackie Bowie, a managing partner at markets advisory firm Chatham Financial.
 "I think at last there's an acceptance that the cheap money era is gone."